-PhD, University of Minnesota, 2007
+- Ph.D., University of Minnesota, 2007

-MA, University of Minnesota, 2004
+- M.A., University of Minnesota, 2004

-BA, Mary Washington College, 2001
+- B.A., Mary Washington College, 2001

 - AAS-ASECS fellowship Winter, 2014 American Antiquarian Society

-“The American Maritime People” Summer, 2012 National Endowment for the Humanities Summer Institute
+- “The American Maritime People” Summer, 2012 National Endowment for the Humanities Summer Institute

-Ahmanson-Getty postdoctoral fellowship Academic year, 2008-2009 UCLA Center for the Seventeenth- and Eighteenth-Century Studies
+- Ahmanson-Getty postdoctoral fellowship Academic year, 2008-2009 UCLA Center for the Seventeenth- and Eighteenth-Century Studies

 - Crabtree, Sarah.
 A Holy Nation: the Transatlantic Quaker Ministry in an Age of Revolution.
 University of Chicago Press, 2015.

 - Crabtree, Sarah.
 "Navigating Mobility: Gender, Class and Space at Sea, 1760 - 1810."
 Eighteenth-Century Studies 48, no.1 (Fall 2014).

 - Crabtree, Sarah.
-“Disavowed & Reprobated: Anti-Quakerism in an Age of Revolution” in Michael Meranze and Saree Makdisi, eds., The British Atlantic in an Age of Revolution and Reaction (Toronto: University of Toronto Press, forthcoming)
+“Disavowed & Reprobated: Anti-Quakerism in an Age of Revolution” in Michael Meranze and Saree Makdisi, eds., Imagining the British Atlantic after the American Revolution (Toronto: University of Toronto Press, 2015).

 - Crabtree, Sarah.
 “Hell Broke Loose, or a History of the Quakers.”
 The Center for Eighteenth-Century Studies.
 (No. 50) Fall 2009.

 - Crabtree, Sarah.
 “Nation of God: the Quaker Transatlantic ministry in an Age of Revolution.”
 Radical History Review 99 (Winter 2007).

 Courses Recently Taught

-HIST 780: Readings in Early American History
+- HIST 780: Readings in Early American History

-HIST 482: American Religious History
+- HIST 482: American Religious History

-HIST 420: Colonial American History
+- HIST 420: Colonial American History

 - HIST 300: Seminar in Historical Analysis (GWAR)